Baegll/MindThrusters2/content/Recaps/Session 5.md

 In a place far away, we dont know:
 There is a tattered cloak, a burned bald head hunched forward with their hands on a table.
 Across from them, there is a figure shrouded in darkness with a head made of flame.

 "Right well, theres been an update.
-Twice this group of shitheads has foiled me." -Masked "Deal with them, or I deal with you" -Flame Skull
+Twice this group of shitheads has foiled me." -[[Plague Masked Man]] "Deal with them, or I deal with you" -[[Flame Headed Man]]
 #HideThis